garrint/Activesync-Device-report/README.md

 EXO_MobileDevice_Inventory_<ver>.ps1

   Created by: Austin McCollum 2/11/2018 austinmc@microsoft.com
-  Updated by: Garrin Thompson 5/25/2020 garrint@microsoft.com (ver 2.5)
+  Updated by: Garrin Thompson 7/23/2020 garrint@microsoft.com (ver 3.1)
   *** "Borrowed" a few quality-of-life functions from Start-RobustCloudCommand.ps1

-NOTE: The 2.5 script is dependent on having the EXOv2 module installed (https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
+NOTE: The 3.1 script is dependent on having the EXOv2 module installed (https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
 If you dont have the EXOv2 module installed yet, the 2.5.1(EXOv1-module) script will use the v1 ADAL module instead.

- This script enumerates all devices in Office 365 and reports on many properties of the device/application and the mailbox owner.
+ This script enumerates the devices of Exchange Online mailboxes that have ActiveSyncDevicePartnerships and reports on many properties of the device/application and the mailbox owner.

  $deviceList is an array of hashtables, because deviceIDs may not be unique in an environment.
 For instance when a device is configured with